pronovic/cookiecutter-pypi/README.md

 copyright_year [2022]:
 ```

 > _Note:_ The `black_target`, `gha_matrix_os`, and `gha_matrix_python` fields are all comma-separated lists and must be quoted as shown.

-The template parameters above results in a directory called `sample-project`.
-Make it into a Git repository:
+The `black_target` is substituted into `pyproject.toml` and the `gha_` values are substituted into the matrix build for the GitHub Actions build in `.github/workflows/test-suite.yml`.
+Start with the defaults unless you have a reason to change them.

+The project slug is the name of the resulting directory, so in this example the project will be generated in `sample-project`.
+Change to that directory, and initialize a Git repository:

 ```
 git init . && git add . && git commit -m "Initial revision based on pronovic/cookiecutter-pypi"
 ```

-After that, follow the instructions in `DEVELOPER.md` to work with the
+After that, follow the instructions in the resulting `DEVELOPER.md` file to work with the repository.
+Assuming you have already installed `poetry` (per the [instructions](POETRY.md)), you can get things started using the `run` script:
-repository.
-Start with:

 ```
 run install && run suite
 ```

-Use `run --help` for more information.
+Use `run --help` for more information about the available tasks.